 Who funds the study?

 Since the birth survey in 1970 there have been nine ‘sweeps’ of all cohort members.
 Click on a sweep below to learn more about the information collected.
-The latest sweep, at age 51, is now underway.
+The latest sweep, at age 51, is now complete.

 In April 2020 the 1970 British Cohort Study and our study participants turned 50!

 To commemorate this huge milestone, we celebrated BCS70’s contribution to science and society by publishing 50 stories over 50 weeks on the CLS website and on social media.